-The decrease in the overall effective tax rate from the same prior period is primarily due to the impact of the aforementioned currency exchange tax benefit recognized in the quarter and tax benefit related to the two acquisitions, net of non-deductible transaction costs.
-Excluding the impact of these items, the overall effective tax rate would have been higher compared to the same prior year period largely due to the reduction in our consolidated pre-tax income as a result of planned investments in support of our long-term growth strategy and the expiration of the U.S. federal research and development tax credit on December 31, 2011.
+Generally, our projected annual effective tax rate is applied to our quarterly results to determine our income tax for the quarter.
+The increase in the overall effective tax rate during the three and nine months ended March 31, 2012 as compared to the same prior periods is primarily due to variances in the distribution of our pre-tax income across interim periods within the fiscal years, the reduction in our consolidated pre-tax income as a result of planned investments in support of our long-term growth strategy, tax expense associated with the transfer of the Webs Intellectual Property, and the expiration of the U.S. federal research and development tax credit on December 31, 2011.
 Since our income tax expense is mainly a function of our operating expenses and cost-based transfer pricing methodologies and not a function of our consolidated pre-tax income, our effective tax rate will typically vary inversely to changes in our consolidated pre-tax income.
 We expect this variation will continue in future periods.
-As a result of the acquisitions during the period, we are currently evaluating the alignment of certain Webs' intellectual property with our global operations, which could increase our effective tax rate and result in a material tax-related cash outflow in future periods.